neufeld/AXIOME3/README.md

 	--manifest /Winnebago/danielm710/input/ManifestFile.txt \
 	--sample-type SampleData[PairedEndSequencesWithQuality] \
 	--input-format PairedEndFastqManifestPhred33 \
-	--out-prefix test \
 	--is-first yes
 ```

-**_For --out-prefix, just use one word.
-For example, Run19, Run20, etc. This will create a directory named Run19 (or Run20 or whatever value you specified), and store all the outputs in this directory_**

-Note that *you don't have to* specify `--sample-type` and `--input-format` if you're okay with the default settings.
+Note that *you don't have to* specify `--sample-type` and `--input-format` if you're okay with the default values.
-If this is the case, simply do
+If this is the case, simply run

 ```
 - General Format -

 python luigi_config_generator.py \
 	--manifest <PATH_TO_YOUR_MANIFEST_FILE> \
-	--out-prefix <OUTPUT PREFIX; MUST be relative to this direcotry> \
 	--is-first <FIRST TIME RUNNING THIS SCRIPT?>
 -----------------------------------------------------------------------------
 - Actual Example -

 python luigi_config_generator.py \
 	--manifest /Winnebago/danielm710/input/ManifestFile.txt \
-	--out-prefix test \
 	--is-first yes
 ```